 And the world was like, "Wait a second.
 Did you just change American policy from the last 50 years vis-a-vis China and Taiwan?
 Because that's never been our policy."
 And then, the White House, of course, rolled it back and made ambiguous statements saying, "That's not what he meant."
 But you're the commander in chief.
 When President Trump made these types of statements, definitively, he knew what he was saying and he didn't have to have the White House clear it up.

 But you also have to remember there's Kim Jong-un in North Korea who has nuclear weapons, supposedly, and he's been firing rockets off for the last 16 months into the sea of Japan on his test flights.

-So, I don’t know where it’s going to go.
-I really don’t.
-And it cannot go to nuclear war.
+So, I don't know where it's going to go.
+I really don't.
+It cannot go to nuclear war.
 But we are just not in a position of strength anymore.